solarwinds/swo-client-go/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability, please email security@solarwinds.com.
-Details on our security and disclosure policies can be found at https://www.solarwinds.com/information-security.
+Details about our security and disclosure policies can be found at https://www.solarwinds.com/information-security.